diasks2/era_835_parser/README.md

 [![Gem Version](https://badge.fury.io/rb/era_835_parser.svg)](http://badge.fury.io/rb/era_835_parser) [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](https://github.com/diasks2/era_835_parser/blob/master/LICENSE.txt)

-This is a gem to parse ERAs, the electronic equivalent of a paper Explanation of Benefits (EOB).
+This is a gem to parse ERAs (both the machine readable and human readable versions), the electronic equivalent of a paper Explanation of Benefits (EOB).
 An electronic remittance advice (ERA) is an electronic data interchange (EDI) version of a medical insurance payment explanation.
 It provides details about providers' claims payment, and if the claims are denied, it would then contain the required explanations.

 ## Install